-Snowmaking operations generally take place during the months of November, December, January, February and March, and have averaged approximately 706 hours per season over the past five (5) years.
-Snowmaking operated for approximately 777 hours during the 2010-2011 winter season.
+Snowmaking operations generally take place during the months of November, December, January, February and March, and have averaged approximately 701 hours per season for the past five (5) years.
+The 2011-12 season has been unseasonably mild, and snowmaking has operated for approximately 575 hours as of January 31, 2012.